cilium/cilium/Documentation/cmdref/cilium-agent.md

       --monitor-aggregation string                  Level of monitor aggregation for traces from the datapath (default "None")
-      --mtu int                                     Overwrite auto-detected MTU of underlying network (default 1500) --nat46-range string                          IPv6 prefix to map IPv4 addresses to (default "0:0:0:0:0:FFFF::/96") --pprof                                       Enable serving the pprof debugging API --prefilter-device string                     Device facing external network for XDP prefiltering (default "undefined") --prefilter-mode string                       Prefilter mode { native | generic } (default: native) (default "native")
+      --mtu int                                     Overwrite auto-detected MTU of underlying network (default 1500) --nat46-range string                          IPv6 prefix to map IPv4 addresses to (default "0:0:0:0:0:FFFF::/96") --policy-enforcement-interface string         Install a BPF program to allow for policy enforcement in the given network interface.
+Allows to run Cilium on top of other CNI plugins that provide networking, e.g. flannel, where for flannel, this value should be set with 'cni0'.
+[EXPERIMENTAL]
+      --pprof                                       Enable serving the pprof debugging API --prefilter-device string                     Device facing external network for XDP prefiltering (default "undefined") --prefilter-mode string                       Prefilter mode { native | generic } (default: native) (default "native")